Lars Frederiksen

-Personal life
+Early and personal life

-Frederiksen was raised by his mother, Minna Dapello (née Frederiksen), after his father John left at age three.
-Minna Dapello was a Danish immigrant who was the only member of her family to survive the Nazi occupation of Denmark, but witnessed their murder.
+Lars Erik Frederiksen was born and raised in San Francisco Bay Area on August 30, 1971, by his mother, Minna Dapello (née Frederiksen), after his father, John, left at age three.
+Minna Dapello was a Danish immigrant who was the only member of her family to survive the Nazi German occupation of Denmark (1940–45) during and after World War II, after her family was killed in front of her.

 Frederiksen married his girlfriend Megan in 1998.
-They divorced, and he married San Francisco yoga instructor Stephanie Snyder with whom had two children together, both boys.
-In May 2020 Stephanie divorced Frederiksen.
+They divorced, and he married San Francisco yoga instructor Stephanie Snyder, with whom he had two children, both boys.
+In May 2020, Stephanie divorced Frederiksen.
+In 2023, Frederiksen married publicist and writer Joanna Riedl, who took his last name.

-On the 75th episode of That One Time on Tour podcast that aired on October 15, 2019, Frederiksen confirmed that he and Snyder had ended their relationship.
-He also mentioned that he "always liked the idea of a big family," and that he "plans to have more kids at some point in [his] life" and would be open to adoption.
-On having more kids, Frederiksen added, "hopefully I can find someone again [whom] I can share that with."
+On the 75th episode of That One Time on Tour podcast that aired on October 15, 2019, Frederiksen mentioned that he "always liked the idea of a big family," and that he "plans to have more kids at some point in [his] life" and would be open to adoption.

 Frederiksen's brother was Robert "Rob" Dapello, a writer for Zero Magazine and a fellow musician, who died in February 2001 from a fatal brain aneurysm.
-The song "Otherside" off Rancid's 2003 album Indestructible is dedicated to Rob's memory.
+The song "Otherside" off Rancid's 2003 album, Indestructible, is dedicated to Rob's memory.
 They were raised in Campbell, California, a city bordering San Jose.

 He supports Millwall Football Club, and often has the Millwall lion on his guitar.
 He is also a San Jose Earthquakes season ticket holder.
-In January 2014, Lars and The Old Firm Casuals wrote the new team anthem/theme song for the San Jose Earthquakes titled "Never Say Die".
+In January 2014, Lars and the Old Firm Casuals wrote the new team anthem/theme song for the San Jose Earthquakes, titled "Never Say Die".
 Lars called the team the "punkest" team in MLS.

+Frederiksen is also a fan of the Las Vegas Raiders and Oakland Athletics.

-Recently, Frederiksen had gotten involved with San Francisco's Project Homeless Connect, partnering with Tony Hawk to donate skateboards to teenagers in the family shelter.
+Frederiksen was involved with San Francisco's Project Homeless Connect, partnering with Tony Hawk to donate skateboards to teenagers in the family shelter.